 Inslee’s announcement video on March 1 focused exclusively on climate change.
 After showing archival footage of him talking about climate change on the House floor, Inslee tells the camera,

 “We’re the first generation to feel the sting of climate change.
 And we’re the last that can do something about it.
 We went to the moon and created technologies that changed the world.
 Our country’s next mission must be to rise up to the most urgent challenge of our time: defeating climate change.
 This crisis isn’t just a chart or a graph anymore, the impacts are being felt everywhere.
 We have the opportunity to transform our economy, run on 100% clean energy, that will bring millions of good paying jobs to every community across America, and create a more just future for everyone.
 I’m Jay Inslee, and I’m running for president because I’m the only candidate that will make defeating climate change our nation’s number one priority.
 We can do this, join our movement!
 This is our moment.”

-- Inslee’s formal announcement was held at a solar panel installation facility in Seattle, and there he outlined the four main goals of his platform:
+Inslee’s campaign launch on March 1 was held at a solar panel installation facility in Seattle, and there he outlined the four main goals of his Climate Mission agenda:

-- Inslee is a co-founder of the U.S. Climate Alliance, a bipartisan coalition of 21 states that have pledged to take action on climate change following Trump withdrawal from the Paris climate agreement.
+Inslee is the co-founder of the U.S. Climate Alliance, a bipartisan coalition of 21 states that have pledged to take action on climate change following Trump withdrawal from the Paris climate agreement.

 Sen. Amy Klobuchar

 On March 28, Klobuchar released her first major policy proposal: a massive infrastructure package that includes a climate change component.
 “Amy’s plan makes a down payment on transforming our economy from one reliant on fossil fuels to one that depends on clean energy,” her campaign’s press release said, adding,